dipankardas011/dipankardas-portfolio/content/diary/Mar24.md

 * reading some nice books
 * came to know about a lot of kubernetes
 * created custom controllers and webhooks
+* worked on kactl improves hostname and k8s nodenames for upcomming aws support